 There’s a lot to unpack in the question, “what is an industrial internet of things kit?”
-First, let’s define internet of things.
+First, let’s define the internet of things.
 The internet of things (or IoT) refers to objects that share information with each other.
-These connected items include anything from a mobile-connected a spin bike in your condo to a network-connected humidity sensor on a factory’s shop floor.
+These connected items include anything from a mobile-connected spin bike in your condo to a network-connected humidity sensor on a factory’s shop floor.

 In fact, “industrial internet of things” refers to devices like the latter.
 It encompasses the internet of things in industrial settings, like manufacturing.
 Industrial internet of things (or IIoT) can include devices like barcode scanners and andon lights, sensors, and other machines involved in production that are connected to a (often cloud) network.